 To help you navigate your job search effectively and confidently, we’ve created a 7-step roadmap for success!

-1. Self-Assessment and Reflection.
+1. Engage in Self-Assessment and Reflection.

 A highly beneficial first step is to engage in self-reflection around your current/past job, to help ensure you are targeting the right future for yourself!
 Ask yourself some open-ended questions such as “what client initiatives I have worked on that have really challenged me?”
 Spending time flushing all of this out can also better help you communicate the “why” behind your interest during interviews, which can very much influence your chances of receiving an offer.

-2. Professional Branding.
+2. Create a Professional Brand.

 One of the biggest changes for job seekers 10 years ago versus now is the importance of “intentional online branding.”
 Platforms like LinkedIn and GitHub in particular, have changed the game.
 Your resume may no longer be the most important piece of your professional portfolio.
 The strength of your LinkedIn profile, including relevant and recent recommendations, can help land you the job over an equally qualified candidate.
 Consider how and where you can virtually show your expertise and your involvement in your professional community as part of your professional branding.

-3. Strategy and Networking.
+3. Strategize and Take Advantage of Networking.

 Brainstorming, flushing out, and executing a SMART plan is vital to a productive and minimally stress-free job search!
 Adopt the Agile approach to your job search and set daily or weekly goals/tasks.
 If you’re not working, have 3-4+ items on your daily ‘Job Hunt To Do List,’ which span multiple categories.
 For example, your list could include 1) Ask for three LinkedIn recommendations, 2) Customize a resume for applying for ___ skill set, 3) Sign up for job alerts via four channels, and 4) Reach out to a recruiter and local user group leader to get recommendations on companies who are hiring.